sproutsocial/nsq-j/README.md

 After a time period of 5 minutes, the next publish will attempt to reconnect to the primary.
 If you wish to change this failback timer, simply use `Publisher#setFailoverDurationSecs`.

-### Round robin publishing
+### Round-robin publishing

 ```java
 Publisher publisher = new Publisher("nsqd-host-1:4150,nsqd-host-2:4150,nsqd-host-3:4150");
 ```
-We support round robin publishing with a simple configuration change.
+We support round-robin publishing with a simple configuration change.
 Providing a comma separated list of hosts for either the primary or failover host fields will activate round robin publishing.

 Round robin works by rotation thru all unique host+ports that are configured.
 If a publish fails, the connection